SOPs are easily taken for granted.

 Now that you’re organized, you’re almost ready for your pen to hit the paper.
 But first, you need to be clear on the goals you want to achieve with your training SOPs.

 Do you want employees to quickly ramp on a few key processes within a period of time?
 Or do you want to build a robust library of tutorials to guide your team through various company processes, protocols, and systems?
+Are you implementing standard training or a more in-depth technical training program?

 Depending on your goal, your methods for creating, distributing and measuring success will differ.